CosmicPredator/CosmicPredator/README.md

 ###

-<p align="left">My name is Cosmic and I'm a software and Systems Engineer, from India.</p>
+<p align="left">My name is Baranikumar Srinivasan a.k.a.
+Cosmic Predator and I'm a software and Systems Engineer, from India.</p>

 ###